 The Sermon on the Mount was not just a radical message 2000 years ago.
 It is the same radical message today that causes controversy not because its not true, but because we are innately selfish beings and living in a God-honoring way is harder than living in a self-pleasing way.
 The message Jesus spoke should convict us.
 It should offend us, as my professor said, because at some point we aren’t living well to one or more of the things he discussed.
-Maybe it offends you because you hate someone, maybe someone who has hurt you, but Jesus says to forgive and not seek revenge.
+Maybe it offends you because you actually hate someone, maybe someone who has hurt you, but Jesus says to forgive and not seek revenge.
 Maybe this sermon offends you because you do lust and allow your eyes to look at people in such a way that your heart is already unfaithful.
 Maybe this offends you because you know you are prideful.
 Maybe it offends you because you are like the Pharisees- the religious people of that day- because you are really good at religion but don’t actually know Jesus, and the very thought of admitting that maybe you’ve focused so much on being good and not being godly is offensive.
+Maybe it offends you because you are hateful in someway to some person.
+But there is good news.
 Jesus is our hope.
 He spoke that message that day knowing that we would fail, knowing that our sin nature would be something that we would daily have to overcome.
 His forgiveness and redemption are for us.
 So be hopeful because Jesus loves you.
 He died for you.
 And he wants to redeem you.
-If the Sermon on the Mount offends you, look honestly at yourself and what the actual offensive part is and really think that over.
+If the Sermon on the Mount offends you, look honestly at yourself and what is the actual offensive part.
 Maybe, just maybe, its offensive because God is trying to convict you- trying to arrest your heart- to help bring you into something better and more God honoring.
 God doesn’t convict us without offering hope.
 Jesus is our hope.
 He is our hope for everything we face.

 Below are a few thoughts I have on the messages of the Sermon on the Mount.
 Take the time to read Matthew 5-7 as well.
 Maybe just maybe God has something he wants to share with you…